jmfergeau/hugo.386/README.md

 ## Annotations

 Thanks to [Steve Francia](//github.com/spf13) for creating Hugo and the awesome community around the project.
-Many thanks to [Kristopolous](//github.com/kristopolous) as well for the BOOTSRTA.386 theme, even if it's a bit outdated today. (and i'm not speaking of the retro look)
+Many thanks to [Kristopolous](//github.com/kristopolous) as well for the BOOTSRTA.386 theme.